-Student graduation outcomes are shown here to provide stakeholders with the data regarding the retention and successes of the Minerva Schools at KGI.
+Student graduation outcomes are shown here to provide stakeholders with the data regarding the retention and successes of the Minerva University.

-The Minerva Schools at KGI ( MSKGI) focuses on the success of our students.
+The Minerva University focuses on the success of our students.
 We provide active learning in an all-seminar program because this form of pedagogy has been shown to be superior to traditional lecture-based instruction.
 Our students learn to work as individuals and as members of teams, and learn habits of mind and foundational concepts that will serve them in good stead for a lifetime.
 We also support co-curricular and extracurricular opportunities and provide robust student support services to assist students through challenges they may face while enrolled in our programs.

-One of the key characteristics of MSKGI is its global character.
+One of the key characteristics of Minerva University is its global character.
 Students come to Minerva from all over the world to study and undergraduate students live in seven major world cities during the four-year undergraduate program.
 All undergraduate students are full-time.

 We have 618 students studying in the 2020-2021 Academic Year.
 This year students are studying in San Francisco, Berlin, and London in the Fall and San Francisco, Taipei, and Seoul.
 Because of the pandemic, approximately a quarter of our students are studying remotely.
 They come from approximately 60 different countries, with no single country dominating the enrollment.
 They are approximately half men and half women.